Chapter 7. WRESTLING WITH AN ANGEL: MARY McCARTHY AND I ON THE MAT CALLED ULYSSES

 But now consider what she writes about the "mysterious" symbolism of Joyce's Mr, Bloom in Ulysses:

 Mr. Bloom can be called a symbol of eternal recurrence--the wandering Jew, Ulysses the voyager--but he is a symbol thickly incarnate. fleshed out in a Dublin advertising canvasser.
 He is not like Ulysses or vaguely suggestive of Ulysses; he is Ulysses, circa 1905 [actually June 16, 1904, Mary!
-No circa here] Joyce evidently believed iri a cyclical theory of history, in which everything repeated itself; he also subscribed in youth to the doctrine of the Incarnation, which declares that the Host, a piece of bread, is also God's body and blood.
+No circa here] Joyce evidently believed in a cyclical theory of history, in which everything repeated itself; he also subscribed in youth to the doctrine of the Incarnation, which declares that the Host, a piece of bread, is also God's body and blood.
 How it can be both things at the same time, consubstantially, is a mystery, and Mr. Bloom is just such a mystery: Ulysses in the visible appearance of a Dublin advertising-canvasser.

 Mr. Bloom is not a symbol of Ulysses, but Ulysses-Bloom together, one and indivisible, symbolize or rather demonstrate eternal recurrence.
 I hope I make myself clear.
 The point is consubstantiation: Bloom and Ulysses are transfused into each other and neither reality is diminished.
 Both realities are locked together, like the protons and neutrons of an atom. ("Settling" 71-72).